KeyZox71/knl_meowscendence/doc/user/user.md

 ## DELETE `/users/:userId/:member`

-Used to delete a member (only displayName can be deleted)
+Used to delete a member of an user (only displayName can be deleted)

 Can return:
 - 200 with response